tiggerntatie/PhysicsLabs/Bridge/functionalSpecs.md

         * Forces are black if entire bridge is stationary; otherwise, they are red
 * Canvas is as big as possible for screen size
 * Scroll to zoom in and out
+* Uncheck "Add beams" checkbox to move by panning

 ###Bridge creating and editing
 * Drag to make beams